The 4 Levels Of Strategy: The Difference & How To Apply Them

 📚 Read more: The 7 Best Business Strategy Examples I've Ever Seen

-Include middle managers at the business level strategy
+Include middle managers in the business strategy

 Strategies at the business level should be constructed by VPs and—global or regional—business unit heads.
-However, also including other middle managers within each unit is a best practice.
+However, also including other middle managers within each business unit is a best practice.

 Including a range of managers from each unit to participate in the strategy process has two main benefits: